-Comparative genomics is an exciting field of biological research in which researchers use a variety of tools, including computer-based analysis, to compare the complete genome sequences of different species.
-By carefully comparing characteristics that define various organisms - including the genomes of organisms ranging from humans to chimpanzees to yeast - researchers can pinpoint regions of similarity and difference.
-This information can help scientists better understand the structure and function of human genes, and develop new strategies to combat human disease.
+Comparative genomics is a field of biological research in which researchers use a variety of tools to compare the complete genome sequences of different species.
+By carefully comparing characteristics that define various organisms, researchers can pinpoint regions of similarity and difference.

 Identifying DNA sequences that have been "conserved" - that is, preserved in many different organisms over millions of years - is an important step toward understanding the genome itself.
 It pinpoints genes that are essential to life and highlights genomic signals that control gene function across many species.
 It helps us to further understand what genes relate to various biological systems, which in turn may translate into innovative approaches for treating human disease and improving human health.